 October Burns Black, “Arrowhead”

-Speaking of comps, we have to tip our wide-brimmed hats to the mad folks at Venus Aeon for assembling Blood & Dust: A Gothic Western, which is exactly what you’d think it would be: a loving recreation of the dust n’ bones aesthetic pioneered by Fields Of The Nephilim a donkey’s age ago (the Nephs are covered here in spot-on fashion by Sonsombre).
+Speaking of comps, we have to tip our wide-brimmed hats to the mad folks at Venus Aeon for assembling Blood & Dust: A Gothic Western, which is exactly what you’d think it would be: a loving recreation of the dust n’ bones aesthetic pioneered by Fields Of The Nephilim a donkey’s age ago.
 October Burns Black (an underrated goth rock supergroup featuring alums from The Wake, Return to Khaf’ji, Sweet Ermengarde, and more) are the perfect band to lead off an endeavor like this in galloping second wave fashion.

 Max Durante, “Machine World”